Ansett New Zealand Flight 703: Crash site

-Flight 703 flew into rising terrain, striking high ground twice before the final impact and breaking up as it slid along the ground.
-The fuselage came to rest 235 m from the site of initial impact.
-The right main landing gear that the pilots were trying to extend was found still in the retracted position.
+Flight 703 flew into rising terrain, striking high ground twice before the final impact, yawing to the right and breaking up as it slid along the ground.
+The fuselage came to rest 235 m from the site of the initial impact.
+The right main landing gear that the pilots were trying to extend was still in the retracted position.
+The crash site was located on a sheep farm, and three sheep were killed during the crash.
+The site of the accident is now part of the Tararua Wind Farm.

-The flight attendant, who was unrestrained and leaning over a seat back talking to a passenger, was thrown to the floor in the impact and sustained fatal head injuries.
-Two passengers were mortally wounded from head, chest and spinal injuries associated with the impact.
+During the impact, a flight attendant who was unrestrained and leaning over a seat back to talk to a passenger was thrown to the floor and suffered fatal head injuries.
+Additionally, two passengers sustained fatal head, chest, and spinal injuries due to the impact.
 Passenger Reginald John Dixon tried to assist the two wounded passengers trapped near the wing root, as the wreckage caught fire.
 He received burns to 80% of his body and subsequently died from his injuries 12 days later.
 For his bravery in a dangerous situation, Dixon was awarded the New Zealand Cross, New Zealand's highest award for civilian bravery.
 In total, three passengers and the flight attendant were killed; twelve passengers and both pilots sustained serious injuries, while the remaining three passengers sustained minor injuries.
-The crash site was a sheep farm, and three sheep were killed during the crash sequence.

-A passenger, William McGrory, managed to find his work briefcase that had been thrown from the wreckage and use his mobile phone (an uncommon device in 1995) inside it to call 111.
-The police passed McGrory's phone number to air traffic control, who in turn made contact with McGrory.
-Due to the poor visibility, the crash site could only be described as a grassy hill top with a large stock pen nearby.
-After inquiries with local farmers, air traffic control determined the probable location of the crash in the Tararua Range.
-Two helicopters searching the area picked up the weak emergency locator transmitter signal from the crashed aircraft, and located the wreckage at 10:19 AM, 57 minutes after the crash, off Hall Block Road on the Woodville side of the range.
+The aircraft was equipped with an emergency locator transmitter (ELT) that activated during the crash.
+However, the impact broke the ELT's antenna, significantly reducing the signal strength.
+A passenger, William McGrory, found his work briefcase in the wreckage and used his mobile phone (an uncommon device in 1995) inside it to call 111.
+The police provided McGrory's phone number to air traffic control, which then contacted McGrory.
+Because of the limited visibility, the crash site appeared to be a grassy hilltop with a large stock pen nearby.
+After speaking with local farmers, air traffic control pinpointed the likely location of the crash in the Tararua Range.
+Two helicopters searching the area detected the weak ELT signal from the crashed aircraft.
+They located the wreckage at 10:19 AM, 57 minutes after the crash, off Hall Block Road on the Woodville side of the range.
 The survivors were transported by helicopter and road ambulance to Palmerston North Hospital and Wellington Hospital.
-The last survivor arrived at hospital at 12:07 PM.
+The last survivor arrived at the hospital at 12:07 PM.